thesephist/ink/SPEC.md

 ### Metaprogramming and packaging

 - `load(string) => composite`: load the Ink expressions from another file as a _module_ to a different program file.
 The values declared in the top frame of the loaded module will be entries in the composite value returned by `load`.
+If currently executing from a file, Ink will search relative to the executing file.
+Otherwise (e.g. if running from standard input or through the `-eval` flag), Ink will search relative to the current working directory of the running process.

 ### System interfaces